Jiuh-star/SQLPi-Test-Server/static/README.txt

     4. Blind injection test instance with a simple WAF.
     5. Blind injection test instance with a high latency network.
     6. Get the fixed random value.
-    7. Get the inject count.
+    7. Get or reset inject count.
+    8. Get or reset request count.
 And their URL and expected params are:
     1. /echo?msg=
     2. /compare/<string:comp>?val=[?target=]